GlobussBiogestion/BigData-and-Generative-AI-customer-profiling-system/README.md

 # How to perform
 Download the zip of the entire project in the <> Code button here on GitHub.
 Unzip the folder on your computer.
 You must have node.js and npm installed.

 Inside the folder you downloaded, you must open the command prompt and do the following: verify the installation of node.js with node -v, verify the installation of npm with npm -v, create the package.json file with npm init -y, install express (package-lock.json file and node_modules folder) with npm install express, install the dependencies required by the project with npm install express body-parser mongoose cors.

+Change the MongoDB Atlas cluster strings in both app.js and Python_Backend and you will have the API working in a local environment.
 This is all!

 # Screenshots
 ![output_graph](https://drive.google.com/uc?id=1fvnF7iMIKpL52nuB3O0544mdMAL4pDjB)